OpenAMP/website/_pages/governance.md

 # Code of Conduct

-OpenAMP Board is in process of working on modified version of the CHAOSS code of conduct.
+The OpenAMP Board is in the process of working on a modified version of the CHAOSS code of conduct.
 That will need to be voted upon to be adopted.

 We are looking for a couple volunteers to be part of the Code of Conduct Committee.
 Please contact [the board](mailto:board@lists.openampproject.org "E-mail OpenAMP Board") if you are interested.